Digital Marketing

 Target Specific Questions

-- “How often should I replace my air filter in Houston?” beats “About air filters”
+Write content that answers specific questions people search for.
+“How often should I replace my air filter in Houston?” outranks “About air filters” every time.

 Include Local Relevance